4.3 ETS taxonomy

 Things to note from this plot:

-- When the seasonality is multiplicative, its amplitude increases with the increase of the level of the data.
-The amplitude of seasonality does not change for the additive seasonal models. e.g. compare the ETS(A,A,A) with ETS(A,A,M): the distance between the highest and the lowest points for the former in the first year is roughly the same as in the last year.
-In the case of ETS(A,A,M), the distance increases with the increase of level;
+- When the seasonality is multiplicative its amplitude increases with the level of the data while with additive seasonality the amplitude is constant.
+Compare, e.g., ETS(A,A,A) with ETS(A,A,M): the distance between the highest and the lowest points for the former in the first year is roughly the same as in the last year.
+In the case of ETS(A,A,M) the distance increases with the increase in the level.

-- When the trend is multiplicative, it corresponds to the exponential growh / decay.
-So, in this situation with ETS(A,M,N) we say that there is a roughly 5% growth in the data;
+- When the trend is multiplicative data with exponential growth / decay result.
+With ETS(A,M,N), for example, we say that there is roughly 5% growth in the data;

 - The damped trend models slow down both additive and multiplicative trends;

-- It is practically impossible to distinguish the additive and multiplicative seasonality if the average of the data is the same - this becomes apparent on the example of ETS(A,N,A) and ETS(A,N,M).
+- It is practically impossible to distinguish additive and multiplicative seasonality if the series does not trend because what distinguishes the two – see (1) – is not relevant (compare ETS(A,N,A) and ETS(A,N,M)).

-They show roughly the same picture as the additive case, with the main difference being that the variance of the error increases with the increase of the average value of the data - this becomes clearer on ETS(M,A,N) and ETS(M,M,N) data.
-This effect is called heteroscedasticity in statistics, and (Hyndman et al. 2008) argue that the main benefit of the multiplicative error models is in being able to capture this feature.
+They show roughly the same picture as the additive case, the main difference being that the variance of the error increases with the increase of the level of the data - this becomes clearer on ETS(M,A,N) and ETS(M,M,N) data.
+This property is called heteroscedasticity in statistics and (Rob J. Hyndman et al. 2008) argue that the main benefit of the multiplicative error models is being able to capture this feature.

-In the next several chapters we will discuss the basic ETS models from this taxonomy.
-Note that not all the models in this taxonomy make sense, and some of them are typically dropped from consideration.
-Although ADAM implements all o fhtme, we will discuss the potential issues with them and what to expect from them.
+In the next chapters we will discuss the most important members of the ETS taxonomy.
+Not all the models in this taxonomy are particularly sensible and some are typically ignored entirely.
+Although ADAM implements the entire taxonomy we will discuss potential issues and what to expect from them.